 1. Vatican City

 The Vatican City is the first thing on our list for your visit to Rome.
-It’s a country of it’s own, inside Rome, and is home to world-famous sites including the Vatican Museum, the Sistine Chapel, and St. Peter’s Basilica.
+It’s a country of its own, inside Rome, and is home to world-famous sites including the Vatican Museum, the Sistine Chapel, and St. Peter’s Basilica.

 There’s loads to see in the Vatican Museums, which span 7km of exhibits, so you could spend a whole lot of time here.
 Our favourites include the Map Room, the Sistine Chapel, and the fabulous double helix exit stairwell, but we’re sure you’ll discover treasures of your own.

 Next, it’s back outside and on to St. Peter’s Basilica.
-Again, our recommendation is to have a ticket that lets you skip the line, which at busy times can stretch right about the piazza.
+Again, our recommendation is to have a ticket that lets you skip the line, which at busy times can stretch right around the piazza.
 You’ll still have to go through security, but it will be a matter of minutes rather than hours.

 Once through, you’ll be able to enjoy visiting the world’s largest church, and what is regarded as one of the holiest Catholic shrines.
 With designers including Bramante, Raphael and Michelangelo, it’s a truly Renaissance building, and is a work of art in itself – before you even start to consider all the artworks within!
 If you’re up to it, we highly recommend the climb to the top of the dome.
 This offers superb views across the city, as well as the chance to see the Basilica from above.